Independent Contractor Agreement Template

 Stop losing money on PR Consultant projects.

+Send your first 3 independent contractor agreements for free.
 Without a formal agreement, the line between 'consultant' and 'employee' blurs, inviting expensive IRS audits and tax penalties.
 Failing to define boundaries in PR allows for 'scope creep' that turns a profitable retainer into an underpaid full-time job.

 1. Services Provided